MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

     end;
     ```

    For each integration table mapping entry, there must be integration field mapping entries to map the fields of the records in the table and the integration table.
-The next step is to add integration field mappings for each field in the Employee table in [!INCLUDE[prodshort](../
+The next step is to add integration field mappings for each field in the **Employee** table in [!INCLUDE[prodshort](../
 includes/prodshort.md)] that we want to map to the Worker entity in [!INCLUDE[d365fin](includes/cds_long_md.md)].

 ### To create integration fields mappings

 To create an integration field mapping, follow these steps:

-1. Add a local procedure called **InsertIntegrationFieldMapping** to the codeunit you creted in step 1 of the previous process, as follows:
+1. Add a local procedure called **InsertIntegrationFieldMapping** to the codeunit you created in step 1 of the previous process, as follows:

     ```
     procedure InsertIntegrationFieldMapping(IntegrationTableMappingName: Code[20]; TableFieldNo: Integer; IntegrationTableFieldNo: Integer; SynchDirection: Option; ConstValue: Text; ValidateField: Boolean; ValidateIntegrationTableField: Boolean)